Moonraker (film): Release and reception

 Reviewing Moonraker, film critic Danny Peary wrote, "The worst James Bond film to date has Roger Moore walking through the paces for his hefty paycheck and giving way to his double for a series of unimaginative action scenes and 'humorous' chases.
 There's little suspense and the humor falls flat.
 Not only is Jaws so pacified by love that he becomes a good guy, but the filmmakers also have the gall to set the finale in outer space and stage a battle right out of Star Wars."

 The exaggerated nature of the plot and space station sequence has seen the film parodied on numerous occasions.
 Of note is the Austin Powers spoof film The Spy Who Shagged Me (1999) which, while a parody of other James Bond films, makes reference to Moonraker by Dr. Evil's lair in space.
 The scene in which Drax is shot by the cyanide dart and ousted into space is parodied by Powers' ejection of Dr. Evil's clone Mini-Me into outer space in the same way.

-Sean Connery, who had played James Bond in six of the first seven films in the series, stated in an interview that: "I went in London to see Moonraker with Roger and I think it's departed so much from any sort of credence from the reality that we had [in my six films]."
-He also criticised the film for having "such a dependence on the effects" and that it had "no substance".
+Sean Connery, who had played James Bond in six of the first seven films in the series, said in an interview: "I went in London to see Moonraker with Roger and I think it's departed so much from any sort of credence from the reality that we had [in my six films]."
+He also criticised the film for having "such a dependence on the [special] effects" and said that it had "no substance".

 Jim Smith and Stephen Lavington, in their 2002 retrospective Bond Films, thought the movie shared too many similarities with its predecessor (The Spy Who Loved Me), and faulted Bond's "patronising" attitude towards women and Holly Goodhead's ineptitude.
 They summarise Moonraker as "ghastly, painful viewing."

 However, the opening skydiving sequence, in which Bond is pushed out of an aeroplane by Jaws, and must obtain a parachute from the pilot skydiving below him, has come to be considered one of the series best pre-title sequences.
 It is frequently lauded by critics and fans as one of the most spectacular action sequences in the Bond series.